Parli-Interviewing/avg-daily-price-ts/README.md

 - `price` - price (non-negative number)
 - Example: `{ date: 1704085200000, price: 10.5 }`

-Implement the function `avgDailyPrice` (in `avgDailyPrice.ts`) to return a list of objects of the same structure, where each object has the date of the first item for that day and the average price for that entire day.
+Implement the function `avgDailyPrice` (in [`avgDailyPrice.ts`](src/avgDailyPrice.ts)) to return a list of objects of the same structure, where each object has the date of the first item for that day and the average price for that entire day.

+The utility function `isSameDay` is available for you to use to check if 2 timestamps happened on the same day.

 ## Assumptions